-&lt;sup>12 Changes in management practices may be made from year to year (e.g. in different reporting periods), so long as management within a given field is homogenous for the purposes of defining the field's spatial boundary.
+12 Changes in management practices may be made from year to year (e.g. in different reporting periods), so long as management within a given field is homogenous for the purposes of defining the field's spatial boundary.

 a cover crop).
 If there are multiple primary crops in rotation, each type of crop (e.g. corn in a corn-soybean rotation) has a distinct cultivation cycle.
-As Version 1.0 of this protocol is only applicable to annual corn crops, the cultivation cycle in Version 1.0 is further defined as approximately 365 days.
+Since this protocol is only applicable to annual corn crops, the cultivation cycle is further defined as approximately 365 days.
 One complete cultivation cycle for corn in a corn-soy rotation, for example, begins with post-harvest residue management for the soy crop harvested in the fall of year one, continues with field preparation, seeding, and cultivation of the corn crop, and culminates upon completion of the corn harvest in the fall of year two.